gossie/integrationtests/README.md

-To build the app perform
+To build the app perform "mvn clean install" on the parent project.
-    mvn clean install
-on the parent project.

-To run the test, start the application in a server listening on port 8080 and perform
-    mvn clean verify -P CI
-on the tests project.
+To run the test, start the application in a server listening on port 8080 and perform "mvn clean verify -P CI" on the tests project.